 Bearing in mind that I was a bit sceptical about using a skin rejuvenation system, I have been really impressed by the results I’ve seen from using the Newa.
 I’m lucky that I don’t have very noticeable wrinkles, but when I started using the system I had fine lines across my cheeks and around my eyes.
 I also had quite noticeable lines from my nose to my mouth, and some sagging around my jawline.

 The photos above were taken before I started using the Newa and after 3 weeks of use.
 I noticed an immediate improvement in the tone and smoothness of my skin within the first week.
 My skin felt and looked plumper and more toned, and felt very soft.
-Over the next three weeks, I noticed that the fine lines across my cheeks had really improved and that the lines from my nose to my mouth were less noticeable.
-My skin definitely looks brighter since I started using the Newa device.
+Over the next three weeks, I noticed that the fine lines across my cheeks had really improve.
+The lines from my nose to my mouth were also less noticeable.
+And my skin definitely looks brighter since I started using the Newa device.

 I don’t like posting make-up free photos, and this one was taken a couple of weeks ago when I was suffering from a pretty horrible cold/fluey type virus.
 I felt truly awful.
 But I think it shows that even when I was feeling run down, my skin still looked pretty bright.
 Don’t worry, the change of hair colour wasn’t caused by using the Newa!